Remote learning provision

 - Gauge how well pupils are progressing through the curriculum, using questions and other suitable tasks and set a clear expectation on how regularly teachers will check work.

 - Enable teachers to adjust the pace or difficulty of what is being taught in response to questions or assessments, including, where necessary, revising material or simplifying explanations to ensure pupils’ understanding.

 - Plan a programme that is of equivalent length to the core teaching pupils would receive in school, ideally including daily contact with teachers.

 - Recognise that younger pupils and some pupils with SEND may not be able to access remote education without adult support and so schools should work with families to deliver a broad and ambitious curriculum.

 - For pupils who do not have suitable online access, provide printed resources, such as textbooks and workbooks.

 Support is available

-Schools who haven’t done so will want to consider remote learning platforms.
-At the bottom of this article there are direct links to the Google and Microsoft remote learning offer.
+Schools that haven’t done so will want to consider remote learning platforms.
+At the bottom of this article, there are direct links to the Google and Microsoft remote learning offer.
 Both these platforms also provide some stunning curriculum content.
-If you are a member of The Key for School Leaders, you can apply for government funded access to these two platforms.
+If you are a member of The Key for School Leaders, you can apply for government-funded access to these two platforms.
 The Key also provides feature comparison and case studies on how schools are making the most of these.
 The National Cyber Security Centre also provides advice: